clewby/SystemDesign/Basics/Stream_Processing.md

     * Log can be partitioned and replicated to improve performance and fault tolerance
     * Producer based on a hash function can put messages to proper partition
     * By having One Partition per Consumer we can make sure all messages will be handled in proper order
-        * One hard to handle/process message ca slow down partition processing
+        * One hard to handle/process message can slow down partition processing
 # Common Uses of Streams:
 * Logging and Metrics
 * Change Data Capture